antononcube/Raku-WWW-YouTube/README.md

 llm-synthesize(llm-prompt('Summarize')($transcript), e => 'Gemini')
 ```
 ```
-# This design review discusses a new feature, LLM graph, for version 14.3, which enables complex, asynchronous workflows by orchestrating calls to LLMs.
-LLM graphs consist of nodes that can be LLM functions, node functions, or test functions, with dependencies defined through inputs and templates.
-The review covers the syntax, functionality, and potential improvements, including the use of listable templates and a consistent approach to graph evaluation.
+# This design review introduces LLM graphs, which orchestrate calls to large language models (LLMs) to support complex, asynchronous workflows.
+LLM graphs use nodes containing prompts or code (node functions) and can chain LLM calls, with outputs defined by terminal nodes.
+The discussion also covers features like listable templates, conditional execution, and the distinction between LLM functions and regular code functions, as well as the related concept of graph evaluation.
 ```

 ### Playlists